Thomas DeSimone

-Thomas DeSimone (May 24, 1950 – disappeared January 14, 1979) was an American criminal associated with New York City's Lucchese crime family who is alleged to have participated in both the Air France robbery and the Lufthansa heist.
-He also committed numerous murders, including killing William Bentvena in 1970.
+Thomas James DeSimone (June 6, 1946 – disappeared January 14, 1979) was an American criminal associated with New York City's Lucchese crime family who is alleged to have participated in both the Air France robbery and the Lufthansa heist.
+He also committed numerous murders, including killing William "Billy Batts" Bentvena in 1970.
 DeSimone went missing in 1979 and is believed to have been murdered.

 DeSimone's career in the Lucchese family is explored in the book Wiseguy by Nicholas Pileggi, and inspired the character of Tommy DeVito, portrayed by Joe Pesci, one of the main characters of the 1990 film Goodfellas.

 Early life

-Thomas DeSimone was born on May 24, 1950.
-Both his paternal grandfather, Rosario DeSimone, and uncle, Frank DeSimone, were bosses of the Los Angeles crime family.
-Rosario became the boss of the Los Angeles family after Vito Di Giorgio was killed in Chicago in 1922.
-Frank, a criminal defense attorney turned mobster, replaced the deceased Jack Dragna in 1956 and became the second DeSimone family member to assume control of the Los Angeles family.

-DeSimone had two sisters, Dolores and Phyllis, and two brothers, Robert and Anthony.
-Both of his brothers were associates of the Gambino crime family; Anthony was murdered by mobster Thomas Agro in 1979.
-Phyllis was James Burke's mistress from the time she was aged 16.
-DeSimone was also the brother-in-law of mobster Joseph "The Barber" Spione, who was slain for refusing to help kill DeSimone in the late 1970s, and the ex-son-in-law of Gambino associate Salvatore DeVita.
+DeSimone was born in New York City, in the South Ozone Park area in the borough of Queens, on June 6, 1946.
+The youngest of eight children born to Robert Anthony DeSimone and Camilla Passerelli.
+He had four elder sisters and three elder brothers.
+Two of his brothers were associates of the Gambino crime family; Anthony was murdered by mobster Thomas Agro in 1979.
+One of his sisters Phyllis was a mistress of James Burke from the time she was aged 16.
+DeSimone was also the brother-in-law of mobster Joseph "The Barber" Spione, who was slain for refusing to help kill DeSimone in the late 1970s.

-In 1965, when he was 15 years old, DeSimone was introduced to Paul Vario, a caporegime in the Lucchese family.
+In 1965, when he was aged 19, DeSimone was introduced to Paul Vario, a caporegime in the Lucchese crime family.
 Henry Hill, a Vario associate who was in his early 20s at the time, later recounted his first meeting with DeSimone, describing him as "a skinny kid who was wearing a wiseguy suit and a pencil mustache."
-DeSimone worked under Vario, Burke, and Hill, among others, becoming involved in truck hijackings, fencing stolen property, extortion, fraud and murder.
+DeSimone worked under Vario, Burke and Hill, among others, becoming involved in truck hijackings, fencing stolen property, extortion, fraud and murder.
 While hijacking, DeSimone would always carry his gun in a brown paper bag.
-"Walking down the street, he looked like he was bringing you a sandwich instead of a .38," Hill said.
+"Walking down the street, he looked like he was bringing you a sandwich instead of a .38", Hill said.